Babusar Pass: Geography

 A monument showing brief information on the route and distances from Babusar Top to various locations.

 The mountain ranges that enter the Mansehra District from Kashmir are the offshoots of the great Himalayan system.
 In the Kaghan Valley, the mountain system is the highest in the area, including the Babusar Top.
 This range flanks the right bank of the Kunhar River, and contains a peak called Malika Parbat, which is over 17,000 feet high and the highest in the valley.

-On the mountains, the grasslands are also where Gujjars and other nomads migrate during the summer for grazing by their sheep, goats, and other animals.
+On the mountains, the grasslands nomads migrate during the summer for grazing by their sheep, goats, and other animals.
 On the north side, there are mountains that are extensions of the same mountain system as the Kaghan Mountains.
 This range diverges from the eastern side at Musa ka Musalla, a peak at an elevation of around 13,500 feet, which skirts the north end of the Bhogarmang and Konsh valleys and sends down a spur to divide the two.
 Here also, like Kaghan, thick forests are naturally present, especially on the higher slopes.
 However, due to extensive exploitation, thick forests are now usually found in unapproachable areas.